nataliagcarvalho/customer_segmentation_e_commerce/README.md

 ![Captura de Tela (930)](https://user-images.githubusercontent.com/106877571/177343652-40d216de-264b-4df5-bf78-8b298bb8759b.png)

 Another important analyze was the revenue of each country.
 As we could already see, UK is the country buyer leader.
 However, we see that the medium ticket is not the highest.
 While Netherlands, Singapore, Australia, EIRE and Switzerland have the hightest medium ticket, which means that they are spending more per purchase.
-And through this analysis, I've built this graphic where we can better see the medium ticker per country, where we have Netherlands with the hightest one:
+And through this analysis, I've built this chart where we can better see the medium ticker per country, where we have Netherlands with the hightest one:

 ![Captura de Tela (931)](https://user-images.githubusercontent.com/106877571/177346868-c3c6904e-829a-40d6-bbbc-60f0a0201f90.png)